Ball Hockey Regulations

 VI.
 The play is whistled dead for any ball leaving the playing surface.
 The face-off held is at the point where the ball was last touched.
 It is the team who last touched the ball’s responsibility to retrieve the ball immediately.
 If no attempt is made by this team after the official has requested retrieval, a three minute minor delay-of-game penalty will be assessed, which the captain will serve.

 VII.
-There are no coincidental penalties.
+There are no offsetting penalties.
 If each team receives a penalty in the same stoppage, both teams will play short-handed.

 VIII.
 There are delayed penalties.